puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

-The quest tool created a `pasture-app-small.puppet.vm` and `pasture-app-large.puppet,vm` node for this quest, so we can determine the appropriate profile based on the node name.
+The quest tool created a `pasture-app-small.puppet.vm` and `pasture-app-large.puppet.vm` node for this quest, so we can determine the appropriate profile based on the node name.
 We'll use a conditional statement to set the `$default_character` and `$db_uri` parameters based on whether the node's `name` fact contains the string 'large' or 'small'.
 In the 'small' case,